 Publicly, Mouvement has said very little.
 The two things we are sure of is that Charles Perrière.
-(Original Yamakasi member, recently co-authored a book with David Belle) is the current President and that Mark Cooper is presently acting as the public face as one of two administrators and has contributed his position.
+(Original Yamakasi member, recently co-authored a book with David Belle) is the current President and that Mark Cooper is presently acting as the public face as one of two administrators (in his own word) and has contributed his position.

 Mark has commented a little – here’s some of the most important details (I’ve cleaned it up slightly)

 “It is not possible to have recognition for a standalone international federation for non-competitive parkour.
 The great work done in getting a non-competitive definition of parkour recognised in the UK simply cannot be replicated internationally.